-Top 20 Most Interesting Plants of the World
+Top 20 Weirdest and Most Interesting Plants and Fungi in the World

 1. Corpse Flower, Titan Arum

-The Corpse Flower smells strongly like a rotting corpse, and it looks like it belongs in the movie Avatar.
-I would imagine that the smell helps prevent it from being eaten, but despite this the plant is still very rare; according to the IUCN it’s officially “threatened."
+About the Plant: The Corpse Flower smells like a rotting corpse, and it looks like it belongs in the movie Avatar.
+I would imagine that the smell helps prevent it from being eaten, but, despite this defense mechanism, the plant is still very rare.
+According to the IUCN, it’s a “threatened" species.
 It comes from the forests of Sumatra.
-It's not actually one big flower; it’s thousands upon thousands of little male and female flowers.
+It's not actually one big flower, but thousands upon thousands of little male and female flowers.
 These exude oils, while the center collects heat.
-The heat plus the oils create the smell that attracts the beetles that pollinate the flower.
+The heat causes the oils to create the smell that attracts the beetles that pollinate the flower.
 In case you were wondering, a mature plant can weigh 200 pounds.

 2. Elephant-Foot Yam

-Guess who this cute little guy is related to?
+About the Plant: Guess who this cute little guy is related to?
 Yep, the Corpse Flower.
 Not only are they related, they also share many characteristics.
-For example this guy also smells like a corpse.
+For example, this guy also smells like a corpse.
 These elephant-foot yams vary in color, as well.
 Some are pure white.

-The Elephant-Foot Yam might have the edge on the Corpse Flower in wackiness because it is edible.
+The Elephant-Foot Yam might have the edge on the Corpse Flower in wackiness.
+This odd plant is actually edible.
 In one Southeast Asian culture they are grown as a delicacy, while in another they are a last-resort food source.

 3. Rafflesia: Another "Corpse Flower"

-About the Plant: Because of its stench, the Rafflesia is another "corpse flower" because of its stench (I promise this is the last plant here that smells like a corpse).
+About the Plant: Because of its stench, the Rafflesia is another "corpse flower" (I promise this is the last plant here that smells like a corpse).
 It's unique in that it is the world’s largest single flower.
 It is also wacky because it has no stems, leaves, or roots, though it does seem to be a plant of some kind.
 Some think it’s related to fungi.
-The Kew Botanical Gardens website puts it in Class Equisetopsia, related to horsetails, but Wikipedia puts in Malphigiales (a large category including willows and flaxes).
+The Kew Botanical Gardens website puts it in class Equisetopsia (related to horsetails), but Wikipedia puts it in the class Malphigiales (a large category including willows and flaxes).

-Want to find one so you can plant it in your backyard?
+Do you want to find one so you can plant it in your backyard?
 Me too.
-However these are extremely hard to find.
-They live most of their lives as inconspicuous strands of tissue, parasitic on Tetrastigma vines in tropical rainforests, until the strands develop a little inconspicuous bud, which for a few brief days explosively transforms into the terrifying plant you see in the picture below.
+However, these are extremely hard to find.
+They live most of their lives as inconspicuous strands of parasitic tissue on Tetrastigma vines in tropical rainforests, until the strands develop a little inconspicuous bud, which for a few brief days explosively transforms into the terrifying plant you see in the picture below.

 4. Venus Flytrap

-It's carnivorous.
+About the Plant: It's carnivorous.
 Not many plants eat things other than sunlight (though you'll see a few in the list below).
-And even fewer (about four species) are capable of rapid movement.
-This makes the Venus Flytrap seem like, I don't know, it might be from another planet or something.
-Actually it’s from boggy areas of North and South Carolina, where the soil is poor in nutrients.
+Even fewer (about four species) are capable of rapid movement.
+This makes the Venus Flytrap seem like it might be from another planet.
+Actually, it’s from boggy areas of North and South Carolina, where the soil is poor in nutrients.
 It craves a high-nitrogen snack once in a while.

-The jaw-looking things act like interlocking fingers, or to the insect inside, prison bars.
+The plant's "jaws" act like interlocking fingers or, to the insect inside, prison bars.
 They do their best to restrain the insect from escaping.
-Then the rest is done with digestive juices.
-Read even more about Venus Flytraps from the Botanical Society of America.
+Then digestive juices break down the insect's body.

 5. Tropical Pitcher Plants

-What is it?
-Monkeys have been spotted drinking from it.
-Rats have been spotted partially digested in it, and some other stuff too (no, it doesn't smell like a corpse).
+About the Plant: Monkeys have been spotted drinking from it.
+Rats have been spotted partially digested in it.
+The pitcher plant is truly terrifying.
 About 150 species are known, mostly from the forests of Sumatra, Borneo, and the Philippines.

-The diet of a tropical pitcher plant includes just about anything that can fit into its pouch of sticky sap, including lizards, termites, spiders, and worms, though it seems to prefer smaller insects.
+The diet of a tropical pitcher plant includes just about anything that can fit into its pouch of sticky sap, including lizards, termites, spiders, and worms (though it seems to prefer smaller insects).
 The individual species have complex relationships with their ecosystems.
-One has evolved to host colonies of carpenter ants to clean up the leftovers from the larger carcasses, which if left lying around in the plant would lead to putrid conditions (we wouldn't want that).
+One has evolved to host colonies of carpenter ants to clean up the leftovers from the larger carcasses, which, if left lying around in the plant, would lead to putrid conditions (we wouldn't want that).
 Some Nepenthes have evolved into toilet bowls for tree shrews, providing a shrew-sized perch and sweet exudate to attract shrews while they do their business.
 These plants get the bulk of their nitrogen from the tree-shrew dung they collect.
-Sound like I'm making this all up?
-I'm not.

 6. Cape Sundew

-There are more carnivorous plants out there than you probably realized (more than I realized, anyway).
-The Cape Sundew, native to South Africa, traps insects not with rapid movements or weird pitcher-shaped appendages, but instead by slowly wrapping its “arms” (its sticky, sap-covered leaves) around its prey.
-This is slow, on the average about 30 minutes, and probably fairly cruel.
+About the Plant: There are more carnivorous plants out there than you probably realized (more than I realized, anyway).
+The Cape sundew, native to South Africa, traps insects not with rapid movements or weird pitcher-shaped appendages, but by slowly wrapping its “arms” (its sticky, sap-covered leaves) around its prey.
+This process is slow (on the average it takes about 30 minutes) and is probably fairly cruel.

 This is also the first plant on the list that is very good at reproducing.
 It reseeds easily and can survive a wide range of temperatures.
 It is on New Zealand’s list of invasive plant pests.